Aladin147/BLKWDS_Manager/docs/Journal.md

 # BLKWDS Manager - Development Journal

+## 2025-06-13: Style Audit

+Today we conducted a comprehensive style audit to identify inconsistencies across the application.
+Our goal is to create a unified, consistent UI experience for users.
+Here are our key findings:

+1. **Color Inconsistencies**:
+   - Inconsistent background colors across screens (mix of backgroundDark, backgroundMedium, white, etc.)
+   - Inconsistent shadow styles (different colors, blur radii, and offsets)
+   - Inconsistent status indicator styling

+2. **Layout Inconsistencies**:
+   - Inconsistent container padding
+   - Fixed heights causing layout issues on different screen sizes
+   - Inconsistent card styling (some using BLKWDSCard, others using custom Container)

+3. **Typography Inconsistencies**:
+   - Inconsistent use of typography styles
+   - Inconsistent font weights for similar UI elements

+4. **Component Usage Inconsistencies**:
+   - Inconsistent button sizing and placement
+   - Mix of BLKWDSTextField and standard Flutter TextField
+   - Mix of MaterialPageRoute and BLKWDSPageRoute for navigation

+5. **Theme Usage**:
+   - Mix of direct color references and theme properties
+   - Remnant references to light mode/theme switching (we've decided to focus exclusively on dark mode)

+We've created a detailed implementation plan to address these issues and will begin implementing the changes immediately, starting with standardizing background colors and removing light mode references.

 ## 2025-06-13: UI/UX Audit

 Today we conducted a comprehensive UI/UX audit to identify remaining issues before the final release: